roe-dl/weewx-snmp/README.md

 * `unit`: The unit the reading is provided by the device.
   That is **not** the unit the readings are to be saved to database or displayed in skins.
 For those purposes the values are converted automatically by WeeWX.
-That is the source unit.
+The unit here is the source unit.
 * `group`: Unit group, used by WeeWX to choose the right unit to save to database and to display in skins.
   If omitted, the extension tries to determine the unit group